 In independent UKAS accredited testing, it was subjected to harsh weather conditions for 25 years, after which it showed any signs of change in appearance or performance.
 Many cheap masonry paints often base their lifespans on the based possible conditions, whereas Emperor Masonry Paint's performance has been based of harsh weather conditions.
 We're so confident it will exceed this 25 year proven performance due to the way it showed no signs of deterioration, that we offer a lifetime guarantee.

-As we have mentioned, by preventing water absorption Emperor Masonry Paint helps prevent problems relating to moisture.
+As we have mentioned, by reducing water absorption Emperor Masonry Paint helps prevent problems relating to moisture.
 Potentially the most significant aspect of this is the thermal benefits of keeping exterior walls dry.
 By keeping exterior walls dry, Emperor Masonry Paint has been shown in independent testing to keep walls up to 6°C warmer on average compared to untreated exterior walls.

 Frequently Asked Questions